Why Do Arc Flashes Happen Osha 10

 Arc Flash Vs Arc Blast

 People use these like they're the same.
-Here's the thing — they aren't.
-Practically speaking, the flash is the light and heat.
-The blast is the explosion — the concussive force from superheated metal expanding fast.
 You'll hear old hands say "arc flash" for both, but OSHA and NFPA split them out.
+The flash is the light and heat.
+Because of that, the blast is the explosion — the concussive force from superheated metal expanding fast.
+Plus, they aren't.
 Worth knowing if you're reading incident reports.

 Where It Actually Shows Up

 Not just giant substations.
-Think about it: arc flashes happen in panelboards, disconnects, motor control centers, even junction boxes.
+Arc flashes happen in panelboards, disconnects, motor control centers, even junction boxes.
 If it's energized and someone's working near it, it's in play.
 I know it sounds simple — but it's easy to miss that a normal office breaker panel can still hurt you bad.

 Why People Care About This After OSHA 10